Your VPN needs a “Good Housekeeping” seal of approval

 It really can’t happen too soon.

 Out there in the VPN marketplace, it’s a real mess out there.
 There are several hundred products on the market, with some applicable to all devices and others simply for one operating system.
 Some are confused by the difference between VPNs and VPN proxies.
 And now we even have VPNFilter malware hitting routers.

 It’s not just a competitive mess with VPN providers fighting it out on the comparative merits of their products – it’s a technical mess.
 There are no real recognized standards for what a VPN should – or should not – be doing.
 And there is no easily recognizable award/certificate/sticker that lets consumers simply sort out the various marketplace claims.

-Certification/awards have their place
+Certifications/awards have their places

 Just think about how many products you rely on – but which you haven’t tested yourself.
 That list includes electrical appliances, cement, cars, foods, and yes, antivirus software.
-There is a test or certificate which establishes the base standards – and we really rely on this to ensure that the bag of cement is really the right one, our family car is crash worthy, and that that holey cheese is really made in Emmental.
+There is a test or certificate which establishes the base standards – and we really rely on this to ensure that the bag of cement is really the right one, our family car is crash-worthy, and that that holey cheese is really made in Emmental.

 So why not have a test/certificate for VPNs?

 A short history of VPNs

 The history of VPNs goes back to the 1960s, when it was considered a business tool.
 As the “Virtual Private” name suggests, this was a way to establish a secure, encrypted connection between computers or networks that were physically separated.
 With the advent of laptops and mobiles, VPNs have gotten more user friendly.
 Not only do business people need VPNs when on the road to connect with the home office, but also normal people also use them to stay private on public networks and to access their favorite online entertainment by changing virtual locations.